-Dividing the unit capacities by 65,535 and rounding the result up to the nearest whole number gives the number of logical units into which each should be partitioned.
+Dividing the unit capacities by 65,535 and rounding the result up to the nearest whole number gives the number of logical units into which each should be partitioned (remember that eight is the maximum).

 You assign logical names to the partitions, beginning with DU0.
 For the previous example, the assignments are made as follows: